Hacker12341912/letterbomb/README.md

 ## LetterBomb web service implementation

 This is the LetterBomb Wii System Menu 4.3 exploit implementation running on https://letterbomb.andrewtech.net/.
-Requires Python 3.7+ and Flask.
+Requires Python 3.7+, Flask, and Flask-Limiter.

 This does not include the HackMii Installer bundle.
 Those files would go in `bundle/`.